 The cases of cycles that are less than 24 hours (which are expected to produce an increasing rhythm) are very uncommon.

-However, some individuals with N24 will feel tired, dizzy, and have sleep disturbances regardless of their schedule, perhaps due to the constant desynchronization of their circadian rhythms (irregular sleep-wake rhythm).
+However, some individuals with N24 will feel tired, dizzy, and have sleep disturbances regardless of their schedule, perhaps due to the constant desynchronization of their circadian rhythms.

-If N24 is not recognized and dealt with when a person tries to maintain a 24-hour routine, the signs of sleep deprivation increase, including excessive nighttime sleepiness, fatigue, anxiety, depression, and memory issues (Jet lag).
+If N24 is not recognized and dealt with when a person tries to maintain a 24-hour routine, the signs of sleep deprivation increase, including excessive nighttime sleepiness, fatigue, anxiety, depression, and memory issues.

-N24 is a serious issue because it creates extreme difficulties for those trying to fulfil their social and professional obligations.
+N24 is a serious issue because it creates extreme difficulties for those trying to fulfill their social and professional obligations.

 It is also possible for loneliness and isolation to be caused by being awake at times when others are sleeping.

 What Are The Causes Of N24?

 Here are some of the prominent causes of N24: